This feature will give customers the ability to upload files to devices remotely, even in multiple campaigns.

 File Version: the version of the file to upload to the devices.
 You can choose a specific version file of a File Model to upload;

 Rollout Rate: Specifies the maximum number of devices that will be informed of the update per minute.

 Execution Timeout: Specifies the maximum amount of time (in minutes) a device should take to install the update.

 Once you have entered all the parameters you can create the App Campaign by clicking on the button Create File Campaign.
-You will be redirected to the status page of the File Campaign to see the status of each device being updated.
+You will be redirected to the status page of the File Campaign where you can start it and see the status of each device being updated refreshing the page.